 - Some metaphors can be cross cultural

-In addition, the Green Pill Workshop inspired Kirsten Schwind of Bay Localize to use a common Guatemalan metaphor of woven fabric in the Resilience For All panel discussion to explain the subject matter of an anti-oppression workshop featuring the Catalyst Project that Bay Localize had convened the previous month.
+In addition, the Green Pill Workshop inspired Kirsten Schwind of Bay Localize to use a common Guatemalan metaphor of woven fabric in the Resilience For All panel discussion to explain the subject matter of an anti-oppression workshop featuring the Catalyst Project that Bay Localize had convened recently.